pygame/pygame/docs/reST/ref/time.rst

 .. function:: set_timer

    | :sl:`repeatedly create an event on the event queue`
-   | :sg:`set_timer(eventid, milliseconds) -> None`
+   | :sg:`set_timer(event, millis) -> None`
-   | :sg:`set_timer(eventid, milliseconds, once) -> None`
+   | :sg:`set_timer(event, millis, loops=0) -> None`

-   Set an event type to appear on the event queue every given number of milliseconds.
+   Set an event to appear on the event queue every given number of milliseconds.
    The first event will not appear until the amount of time has passed.

-   Every event type can have a separate timer attached to it.
-It is best to use the value between ``pygame.USEREVENT`` and ``pygame.NUMEVENTS``.
+   The ``event`` attribute can be a ``pygame.event.Event`` object or an integer type that denotes an event.

+   ``loops`` is an integer that denotes the number of events posted.
+If 0 (default) then the events will keep getting posted, unless explicitly stopped.

-   To disable the timer for an event, set the milliseconds argument to 0.
+   To disable the timer for such an event, call the function again with the same event argument with ``millis`` argument set to 0.

-   If the once argument is True, then only send the timer once.
+   It is also worth mentioning that a particular event type can only be put on a timer once.
+In other words, there cannot be two timers for the same event type.
+   Setting an event timer for a particular event discards the old one for that event type.

+   ``loops`` replaces the ``once`` argument, and this does not break backward compatability

    .. versionadded:: 2.0.0.dev3 once argument added.
+   .. versionchanged:: 2.0.1 event argument supports ``pygame.event.Event`` object
+   .. versionadded:: 2.0.1 added loops argument to replace once argument

    .. ## pygame.time.set_timer ##